misc-courses/web-cs105-f24/content/exercises/exercise05.md

 Right after you draw the line, add a ![go to block](../images/snap-blocks/go-to-xy.png#inline) to return the sprite to (x2, y2).

 Try it out.
-While the sprite draws its curves, a second mirror curve is drawn, flipped across the Y axis.
+While the sprite draws its lines, a second mirror line is drawn, flipped across the Y axis.

 ### Four way symmetry